-Fujifilm X-T2 versus Sony RX10 IV
+Fujifilm X-T2 vs Sony RX10 IV

-The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in July 2016 and September 2017.
+The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in July 2016 and September 2017.
 The X-T2 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (X-T2) and an one-inch (RX10 IV) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (2 percent) than the Fujifilm X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-T2 gets 340 shots out of its NP-W126S battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.